RafaelMicro/SuperGateway/README.md

    ```
    bash scripts/build_image -j4 V=s
    ```
-5. The firmware image will genetated at "Image" folder, you can flash the firmware into your platform!
+5. After the build process completes, the resulted firmware file will be under 'image'.

+Note:
+* Depending on the H/W resources of the host environment, the build process may **take more than 2 hours**.